aarontran/snr-filaments/agenda.md

   Relevant links:
   http://mathematica.stackexchange.com/questions/866/simultaneously-fitting-multiple-datasets
   http://forums.wolfram.com/mathgroup/archive/2011/Sep/msg00555.html
+  Guessing it may be necessary to do this manually a la XSPEC

 * Radio rims -- how to get intensities to work out right?
   (Chandra photometry?...
 VLA already has the calibration routine)